AnotherJohnH/picoX7/README.md

 ![picox7](docs/picoX7.png)

-Retro FM synthesiser simulation using the Raspberry Pi Pico

-## Description

 A software simulation of the Yamaha DX7 with a MIDI interface for the Raspberry Pi Pico

-[Video of the picoX7](https://www.youtube.com/watch?v=tPLasiQonrg) playing the Yamaha DX7 ROM cartrdige 1A patches...
+Slightly boring [Video](https://www.youtube.com/watch?v=tPLasiQonrg) of the picoX7 playing the Yamaha DX7 ROM cartrdige 1A patches...

 [![picoX7 rom1A](http://img.youtube.com/vi/tPLasiQonrg/0.jpg)](http://www.youtube.com/watch?v=tPLasiQonrg "picoX7 rom1A")